 Weaknesses

 The big issue with Painter is the issue all Purdue QB’s face, and that is the system.
 It is favorable to posting very good stats for the QB, but more importantly, has the QB lining up in shotgun formation.
 Painter will need to learn to take the snap from under center, and learn to start reading the action dropping back instead of getting the ball in position to see the entire field.
-He has shown improvements in reading a defense and not forcing the action, but he still need to continue that progression during his final season of college.
+The progress he displayed as a junior was halted as a senior, where he looked more like he did during his first two years in the program.
+He was getting flustered in the pocket and forcing bad throws down the field.

 Future